aws-solutions-library-samples/guidance-for-container-runtime-security-monitoring-with-cncf-falco-and-aws-security-hub/README.md

 1. Follow the instructions above to build and deploy AWS Integration components via AWS CDK.
 Make sure that you deploy the solution to the region(s) hosting your Amazon EKS clusters.

-2. Navigate to the [<uAWS Lambda Console </u](https://console.aws.amazon.com/lambda)and confirm that you see the newly created Lambda function.
+2. Navigate to the [AWS Lambda Console ](https://console.aws.amazon.com/lambda)and confirm that you see the newly created Lambda function.
 You will use this function in the next section.

 <img src="media/image4.png" style="width:7.5in;height:0.34861in" /